-From 25th October 2018 a disabled cabin will be available with an adjoining bathroom which includes a sit-in shower facility for ease of use.
+A disabled cabin is available with an adjoining bathroom which includes a sit-in shower facility for ease of use.
 The new cabin is a 4-berth with 2 lower tier beds and 2 upper tier beds, perfect for passengers accompanying a disabled or reduced mobility friend or family member.
-You can book this cabin online, by phone or in person at our port offices from 25th October 2018.
+You can book this cabin online, by phone or in person at our port offices.

 We understand that sometimes our passengers may need assistance at short notice and will always do our best to provide adequate support and facilities.
 You must call our reservations team on 0345 609 1026 and advise them of your needs as there may be times after consulting with the relevant ships/ports, we may be unable to carry you on a particular sailing due to safety limits.
 If you do not advise us before travelling, you may be denied travel if our safety limits are reached.
 If we are unable to accommodate you, we will offer you the next available crossing.